jpylypiw/easywall/README.md

 ## Demo

+**The demo is currently not available because a new server has to be installed for this purpose.**

 You can view an online version of the program as a demo under the following link:

-<https://dev01vt.wdkro.de:12227/> (Certificate is provided by Let's Encrypt)
+<https://addurlhere> (Certificate is provided by Let's Encrypt)

 - **Username**: demo
 - **Password**: demo